NOTE: Experience Victoria events are now sold out. Thank you for your interest.

 Are you looking to learn more about the people, land and wildlife of the Victoria area?
 Join fellow All In attendees on a local adventure by signing up for one of our Experience Victoria excursions happening on June 6 as a part of our pre-conference programming.
 Because these experiences take place in different parts of Victoria, transportation will be included in each activity fee.
-The deadline to register is May 15th.
-Save your spot today!
+Requests for refunds will be considered on a case-by-case basis until April 15th.

 Maximum 50 participants